Fact-checked by the onlinepaydaynews.com editorial team

 How fast can a single parent get an emergency loan approved?

 Online personal loan lenders such as LightStream and Avant can deposit funds within one business day of approval.
 Credit unions typically take one to three business days.
-Payday lenders offer same-day cash but at costs that are rarely justified.
+Payday lenders offer same-day cash but at costs that are rarely justified given how much the approval-to-funding timeline has narrowed for legitimate lenders.

 What is the safest type of emergency loan for single parents?

-Credit union personal loans and CDFI loans are the safest options — they carry the lowest APRs, report to credit bureaus to build your score, and are regulated by the National Credit Union Administration (NCUA) or federal banking regulators.
-Avoid payday loans and title loans whenever possible.
+Credit union personal loans and CDFI loans are the safest options.
+They carry the lowest APRs, report to credit bureaus to build your score, and are regulated by the National Credit Union Administration (NCUA) or federal banking regulators.
+Avoid payday loans and title loans whenever a lower-cost alternative is available.

 Are there emergency grants for single parents that do not require repayment?